The Story of the Tomato Tongue

 I moved to Brazil partly on a whim, blinded or dazzled by love.
 I believe if I hadn’t, I wouldn’t be the person I am today, but let me tell you, it wasn’t easy.
 This story is not a complaint, however.
 It is, on the contrary, a little pick-me-up for expats, immigrants and all those that find themselves in a confusing far off place.

-A little anecdote to communicate how the little things can get you down, even when you have just taken the plunge to move to “paradise.”
+A recognition that the little things can get you down, even when you have just taken the plunge to move to “paradise.”

 At the beginning it was blissful.
 Yet, 6 initial months passed which were riddled with wormholes.
 My Brazil was a juicy apple, that fairly frequently was dotted with chasms of frustration.
 It’s best to start off light hearted.
 Dipping in slowly with events that looking back in perspective are laughable and make great dinner stories.

 How it Began